Lux Docs

 4. Requires t-of-n threshold (typically 2/3+1).

-Block is final ONLY when both certificates are valid:
+Block is final ONLY when all three certificates are valid:

 type CertBundle struct {